 All these self-organized ordering phenomena are based on the fundamentals of the classical – non-quantum world.
 However, a German-Italian research collaboration has now discovered synchronization emerging even for pure quantum systems.
 This collaboration was initiated by Marc Timme together with his former postdoc Dirk Witthaut, who in the meantime heads an independent research group at the Forschungszentrum Jülich.

 The conceptually new work has now been published in the renowned Nature Communications journal.
 In the publication, the scientists demonstrate for the first time that isolated systems comprising large numbers of quantum objects, such as the atoms of a Bose-Einstein condensate which is trapped in an optical lattice, for example, can synchronize in a very similar way to classical systems of physics.

-In a Bose-Einstein condensates, whose experimental realization was honored with the Nobel Prize in physics in 2001, several atoms behave like a single quantum object, individual atoms can nevertheless be trapped in an optical lattice.
+In Bose-Einstein condensates, whose experimental realization was honored with the Nobel Prize in Physics in 2001, several atoms behave like a single quantum object.
+However, individual atoms can still be trapped in an optical lattice.
 Such grids are constructed from the electromagnetic potential of crossed laser beams and resemble an egg box made of light, in which the atoms are spread out.
 The quantum particles can synchronize in the box without any external influence whatsoever, meaning they are likewise self-organized.
 “This is the main news of our article,” says Timme.

 Synchronized quantum objects are entangled